-COURSE PLAN FOR NEWSPAPER (non-major, scholarship recipient) Students on Media Grant-in-aid must enroll in Newspaper Lab plus a minimum of 3 credits as prescribed each semester as follows.
-Students must also enroll in a minimum of 16 hours each semester.
+COURSE PLAN FOR GC3 STUDENT MEDIA STAFF MEMBERS

+Students on a Media Grant-in-ad must enroll in Magazine or Newspaper lab plus a minimum of 3 credits per semester a prescribed by the adviser.
+Students must also enroll in a minimum of 16 hours per semester.